Presbyopia treatment is a part of ophthalmology

 ● Turkish delight, as the name suggests, can be a really sweet delight for tourists.
 It is made from sugar, starch and just about any fruit or aroma imaginable, including walnuts, hazelnuts, pistachios, dates, lemon, orange, rosewater and many others.
 Turkish delight is usually served with coffee and it became popular all around the world, including in the Balkans region and as far as Brazil and North America.

 Presbyopia treatment is a part of ophthalmology that deals with the effects and treatment of presbyopia.
-Presbyopia is a condition in which the eyes have a diminished ability to focus on near objects.
-It can also be confused with nearsightedness or myopia.
-The condition is caused by loss of elasticity of the patient’s natural eye lens and changes in the lens’ curvature.
+The patients who have presbyopia experience a weakened ability to focus on near objects.
+This condition can be confused with nearsightedness or myopia as well.
+Presbyopia causes a loss of elasticity in the eye lens and alters the lens’ curvature.

 ● Problems focusing on fine writing or small objects